danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         print(f'Original Ticker list count: {ticker_cnt}')
         print(f'Filtered Ticker list count: {ticker_cnt2}')

 We originally had **503** Tickers and now we have **496** Tickers that we will work with to create a portfolio.
 We calculate the simple daily returns on the filtered Tickers.
 A good idea is to exclude the beginning periods where the cumulative return is not yet substantial enough and any change may produce a large value for drawdowns which we will be looking into later on.
 Let’s use the return data as of 3 years ago as the *df_ret_filter* dataframe and then retrieve the *df_ret_filter_last* dataframe using the last row of *df_ret_filter*.
 We then create a new column using the *rank* function to rank cumulative returns in non-ascending order and cast as an integer.
-We’ll create a new dataframe called *df_ret_last_top* from slicing *df_ret_last* by *'Cumulative % Return Rank' <= num_of_ranks* where *num_of_ranks = 10*.
-We then sort *df_ret_last_top* and print the results.
+We’ll create a new dataframe called *df_ret_filter_last_top* from slicing *df_ret_filter_last* by *'Cumulative % Return Rank' <= num_of_ranks* where *num_of_ranks = 10*.
+We then sort *df_ret_filter_last_top* and print the results.

     last_dates = df_ret['Date'].max()
     three_years_ago = last_dates - pd.DateOffset(days=365 * 3)